-There are two biologically relevant forms of vitamin D:
+There are three biologically relevant forms of vitamin D used in animal feed supplements:

 1. Vitamin D2 (Ergocalciferol)